iLevyTate/SCANUE/README.md

 ## Acknowledgements

-- **Expert.js**: For providing the framework to create AI agents.
+- **Experts.js**: For providing the framework to create AI agents.
 - **OpenAI**: For the language processing capabilities.
-- **Contributors**: Thanks to all contributors who have helped in building and improving SCANJS.
+- **Contributors**: Thanks to all contributors who have helped in building and improving SCANUE.